Construction of Gothic cathedrals: Windows and stained glass

 The stained glass windows were an essential element of the cathedral, filling the interior with coloured light.
 They grew larger and larger over the course of the Gothic period, until they filled the entire walls beneath the vaults.
 In the early Gothic period the windows were relatively small, and the glass was thick and densely coloured, giving the light a mysterious quality which contrasted strongly with the dark interiors.
 In the later period, the builders installed much larger windows, and frequently used grey-or white coloured glass, or grisaille, which made the interior much brighter.

 The windows themselves were made by two different groups of craftsmen, usually at different locations.
 The colored glass was made at workshops located near forests, because an enormous amount of firewood was needed to melt the glass.
 The molten glass was colored with metal oxides, and then blown into a bubble, which was cut and flattened into small sheets.

 The glass sheets were then transferred to the workshop of the window-maker, usually close to the cathedral site.
 There a full-size precise drawing of the window was made on a large table, with the colors indicated.
 The craftsmen cracked off small pieces of colored glass to fill in the design.
 When it was complete, the pieces of glass were fit into slots of thin lead strips, and then the strips were soldered together.
 The faces and other details were painted onto the glass in vitreous enamel colours, which were fired in a kiln to fuse the paint to the glass.
-The sections were and fixed into the stone mullions of the window. and reinforced with iron bars.
+The sections were then fixed into the stone mullions of the window and reinforced with iron bars.

 In the later Gothic periods, the windows were larger and were painted with more sophisticated techniques.
 They were sometimes covered with a thin layer of coloured glass, and this layer was carefully scratched to achieve finer shading, giving the images greater realism.
 This was called flashed glass.
 Gradually the windows came more and more to resemble paintings, but lost some of the vivid contrast and richness of color of early Gothic glass.

 Detail of a Tree of Jesse from York Minster (c.
 1170), the oldest stained-glass window in England.